Mushu: Critical reception

 Some critics argued that Mushu's comedic role in the film felt misplaced, superfluous, and distracting.
 Both Hollis Chacona of The Austin Chronicle and film critic Todd McCarthy described the character's anachronisms as jarring, despite finding some of his jokes amusing.
 Author Mari Ness called Murphy an irritating, unnecessary addition to the cast, criticizing his perceived reliance on anachronistic humor, and declaring him inferior to the Genie.
 Animation historian Jerry Beck said Mushu's jokes weaken the film and clash with its serious subject matter.
 In a separate review, Beck said he felt Murphy was "strictly stunt casting and his 'antics' stalled the story".
 Jeffrey Gantz of the Boston Phoenix dismissed him as a less interesting "African-American take on" sidekicks from Disney's Aladdin, The Lion King, and Hercules.
 For The New York Times, Janet Maslin criticized the film for relegating a "Black" character to a "servile clown".
 Mushu was negatively received in China.
 According to Country Living and The Baltimore Sun, some viewers found his characterization to be an inaccurate and insensitive depiction of Chinese culture.
-Alter noted that not some of Murphy's material has not aged well in the decades since the film's release, specifically his character's jokes about Mongolian cuisine and wearing drag.
+Alter felt that some of Murphy's material had not aged well in the decades since the film's release, specifically his character's jokes about Mongolian cuisine and wearing drag.
 However, Dennis E. Yi of The China Project argued that Chinese audiences were not offended by Mushu's depiction because he believes it is common to make jokes at the expense of "lower-tier" dragons in Chinese culture.

 Anthony Brett of The Daily Telegraph and Petrana Radulovic of Polygon panned Mulan II for undoing Mushu's character development by having him attempt to sabotage Mulan and Shang's wedding.
 Brett also criticized Disney for replacing Murphy with white actor Mark Moseley, calling it "voiceover blackface".
 Kevin Wong of GameSpot called these changes to Mushu "the worst, most left-field aspect of Mulan II".